 This is a tricky question to answer.
-It’s not good in the sense that your dog needs it, but peanut butter does have quite a few nutrients that are important for dogs, making it a good alternative to highly processed treats.
+It’s not good in the sense that your dog needs it, but peanut butter does have quite a few nutrients that are handy for dogs, making it a good alternative to some highly processed treats.

 There’s plenty of healthy fat in peanut butter as well.
 Healthy fats do everything from boosting your pup’s immune system to giving their coats a nice shine, so it’s important that they get enough in their diets.